Hydrangeas are easy-to-grow, beautiful, hardy garden shrubs that add color and texture to your landscape.

 - Add plenty of finished compost and organic matter to the soil to enrich and lighten it.

 - To plant, set your young hydrangea into the prepared hole.
-Fill the hole halfway with soil and then water thoroughly.
+Fill the hole halfway with the soil and then water thoroughly.
 Once all water has drained, add enough soil to fill up the hole and water again.

 Hydrangea Care Tips